palantir/conjure/docs/spec/wire.md

 **Conjure Errors:**
 Conjure Errors are serialized as JSON objects with the following keys:
-1. `errorCode` - this MUST match one of the Conjure error code below.
+1. `errorCode` - this must match one of the Conjure error code below.
   ```
   PERMISSION_DENIED
   INVALID_ARGUMENT
-  NOT_FOUND
+  not_FOUND
   CONFLICT
   REQUEST_ENTITY_TOO_LARGE
   FAILED_PRECONDITION